-Attracting the funding required to deliver the necessary infrastructure to support urban renewal is often a challenge.
-The intent is that a number of projects across each precinct within the PRUTS contributes to fund infrastructure required and ultimately deliver urban renewal.
+Attracting the funding required to deliver the necessary infrastructure to support urban renewal is often a challenge on a project by project basis.
+The intent is that a number of projects across each precinct within the PRCUTS contributes to fund infrastructure required and ultimately deliver urban renewal.
 A range of funding sources must therefore be considered in relation to the Corridor to ensure that infrastructure and services can be provided.
-The PRUTS proposes a combination of State and local contributions in the Camperdown Precinct and wider corridor.
+The PRCUTS proposes a combination of State and local contributions in the Camperdown Precinct and wider corridor.

-The subject Proposal contributes to the following State and Local Infrastructure such that a development outcome is in line with the funding component of Principle 7: Delivery of the PRUTS.
+The subject Proposal contributes to the following State and Local Infrastructure such that a development outcome is in line with the funding component of Principle 7: Delivery of the PRCUTS.